skrub-data/skrub/doc/modules/column_level_featurizing/advanced_columnwise_operations.rst

 Rejection handling with ``ApplyToCols``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`ApplyToCols` allows flexible manipulation of dataframes by automatically
+|ApplyToCols| allows flexible manipulation of dataframes by automatically
 applying any of Skrub's columnwise transformers to multiple columns in any given dataframe.
 More information can be found on this class's basic usage on :ref:`apply_to_each_col`.

 If the input columns are unable to be transformed, a specific exception exists to indicate
-this: :class:`RejectColumn`.
+this: |RejectColumn|.
 It can be called with a custom user message, to explain the rejection.

 >>> from skrub import ToDatetime
 >>> import pandas as pd